- Common Types of Bone Cancer in Cats; Primary & Secondary Bone Tumors

 Blood tests are one of many types of diagnostic tests for cats showing signs of bone tumors.
 Blood tests can give insight into your cat's ALKP levels.
 Short for alkaline phosphatase, ALKP is a sign of damage caused by tumors in cats.
 Blood tests are also helpful when looking to rule out certain types of tumors in feline bones, like hemangiosarcoma cells.

-Another common way of diagnosing primary bone tumors is by conducting a biopsy.
+Another common way of diagnosing primary bone tumors is by conducting a biopsy of the tumor location.
 This diagnostic option usually follows other attempts to diagnose the issue, like the blood exams we mentioned.
-Essentially, during a biopsy, the vet will utilize local anesthesia for pain control and to keep your cat calm during the procedure.
+Essentially, during a biopsy, the vet will utilize local anesthesia for pain control and keep your cat calm during the procedure.

 The vet will withdraw a sample of cells from the bone tumor using a needle to extract them from the body.
 The medical professionals will examine the sample they took from the suspicious mass and determine whether or not the cells are cancerous.
 From there, they will let you know which steps you should take next.